aaronpk/cross-app-authz-demo/README.md

 ## Usage

-* Log in to the Resource Application (todo app) and create one or more todo items
+* Log in to the Resource Application (Task0) and create one or more todo items
 * Copy the URL of the todo item
-* Log in to the Requesting Application (wiki app)
+* Log in to the Requesting Application (TinyWiki)
 * Edit the home page and paste in the todo item URL
 * The wiki should obtain an ACDC from the IdP, then exchange that for an access token at the Resource App, then fetch the todo item and render it with the name and icon in the wiki page